 In all lessons, we include outcomes, which elevate in skill, which link with our school motto of ‘Aspire, Challenge, Excel,’ and also have linked in a metal system (Bronze, Silver, Gold, Platinum), which gives pupils a sense of achievement within each lesson, but also, an accurate way of tracking pupil progress.
-Our differentiated metals within the lessons ensure all pupils have access to achieve top grades, no matter what their ability.
-We provide literacy scaffolding and support to help weaker pupils.
+Our differentiated metals within the lessons ensure all pupils have access to achieve top grades, no matter what their ability, which is therefore compliant to adhering to the Equality Act 2010 and the Special Educational Needs and Disability Regulations 2014, and each teacher provides necessary SEND support within lesson time, should pupils need this.
+This can be in various forms, from the delivery of the lesson from the teacher, to word banks, to differentiated worksheets to literacy scaffolding and verbal support to help all pupils achieve.
 Every History lesson has a core skill at the forefront of our lessons which is shared with pupils.
 Over our Curriculum Map journey, we ensure pupils are tested at the end of each unit of work.

 Our staff address key vocabulary within lessons, paying particular attention to literacy and teaching them methods to try to help them spell the word themselves.
 Equally, misconceptions are addressed by the member of staff.
 There are a lot of opportunities for silent reading in our History lessons to ensure pupils have the opportunity to learn independently and also to understand how pupils need to have the self-discipline to read themselves and develop a love of reading.